 CPSA is an entry-level exam that tests an individual’s knowledge of operating systems, networks, and network services, web application penetration testing, and the methodology to identify vulnerabilities in web applications.

-- Success Criteria: The candidate should achieve a minimum of 60% to pass the examination successfully.
+• Success Criteria: The candidate should achieve a minimum of 60% to pass the examination.

 CREST registered tester (CRT)

-The CRT is an intermediate-level certification that tests an individual of their theoretical and practical knowledge in operating systems and operating system vulnerabilities, networks and network vulnerabilities, web application vulnerabilities, and web application penetration testing methodologies.
+The CRT is an intermediate-level certification that tests an individual’s theoretical and practical knowledge in operating systems and operating system vulnerabilities, networks and network vulnerabilities, web application vulnerabilities, and web application penetration testing methodologies.

-- Exam format: The exam consists of two components; a multiple-choice written assessment and a practical assessment, which must be completed in 2.5 hours.
+• Exam format: The exam consists of a multiple-choice written assessment and a practical assessment, which must be completed in 2.5 hours.

-- Success Criteria: The candidate should achieve a minimum of 60% in each component to successfully pass the examination.
+• Success Criteria: The candidate should achieve a minimum of 60% in each component to pass the examination.

 CREST-certified infrastructure tester (CCT-INF)